 The planet Dosadi in The Dosadi Experiment (by Frank Herbert) is so vile and horrid that anyone that wasn't born on the planet is bound to get torn to shreds within a couple of hours.
 Jorj X. McKie, the protagonist, quickly finds that he must adapt to the mindset of the Dosadi natives if he is to survive his stay on the planet and complete his mission.

 The world of the Witcher books is full of monsters that are often better than the humans they prey on, but are still hunted by the titular Witchers - humans mutated into perfect monster killers - who are hated and loathed by common people.
-Fantastic Racism is everywhere - Humans Are Bastards abusing their position of power, Elves, who are forced to live in ghettos, aren't really that much better - other races generally side with Elves but remember that they weren't so nice before the humans conquered them.
+Fantastic Racism is everywhere - Humans Are Bastards abusing their position of power; Elves, who are forced to live in ghettos, aren't really that much better - other races generally side with Elves but remember that they weren't so nice before the humans conquered them.
 The Empire is conquering other nations with force of arms (and War Is Hell in this setting, by the way) or economics, and it is made clear that soon after the end of the last book, this world will suffer their equivalent of the Black Death, which the Corrupt Church will blame on magic users, leading to a wizard genocide.
 This world is so corrupt and rotten that Ciri, who can travel between the worlds, abandons it in the end, which means that when the new ice age comes to wipe everybody out, there won't be any of her descendants to lead the survivors to another world.
-The games, despite being so dark they're often compared with Dragon Age are still Lighter and Softer compared to the books.
+The games, despite being so dark that they're often compared with Dragon Age, are still Lighter and Softer compared to the books.